powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 insecurities in the network when it's back up.
 That's why we monitor angle CNECs and associate with them remedial actions (generally re-dispatching) that can reduce the phase angle shift between the two ends.

-In terms of FARAO object model, an AngleCnec is a CNEC.
+In terms of OpenRAO object model, an AngleCnec is a CNEC.
 Even though it is associated with a branch, it is not a BranchCnec, because we cannot define on which side it is monitored: it is monitored on both sides (more specifically, we monitor the phase shift between the two sides).